metno/weatherapi-docs/doc/locationforecast/datamodel.md

 is used instead to adjust the air temperature forecasts.
 Adjustments are made using a standard adiabatic lapse rate.

-Our global forecasts are updated 4 times pr day
+Our global forecasts are updated 4 times pr day.

-Historical forecasts are not available from our API.
+Historical forecasts for this area are not available from our API.
+A subset of ECMWF real-time forecast data are made available to the public free of charge directly from [ECMWF](https://www.ecmwf.int/en/forecasts/datasets/open-data).

 #### Global UV forecasts